 4) I am moving tomorrow and was looking to pay the first/last month on my new apartment today (payday) to get the key in time so I would have one less thing to do tomorrow.
 I went to the local grocery store to get a money order, and the guy tells me that my debit card was declined because the daily limit on the card was reached.
 I tell him that I don't have a daily limit and I hadn't used the card all day.
 The woman behind me in the line asks if I'm using a BCBSNC credit card and I said yes.
 She tells me that there is a $300 daily limit on the card and that's how I found out about it.
 I guess 'Ms. Organized' forgot to mention that.
 If I would've known up front I would've told her not to open the accout.
 I tried to get withdrawals from different ATMs, I tried to get cash back, I even transferred my money to the savings account and tried to withdrawal from there, but nothing worked.
 Now I have to wait until tomorow and hope that the $600 total from my credit union plus money from my savings account with a different company will be enough to pay first/last month rent, rent the truck, get gas, and feed those helping me.
 Fortumately I can wait until tomorrow to pay for the apartment because they are open on Saturdays, but what if I needed a large amount of money for some other emergency?
 It is very frustrating to have money through an institution that does not allow you to take it out.
 At least American Express will freeze your account after a certain limit, but once you call they remove it.
 With BCBSNC credit union, you have to wait until Monday, period.
 IN CONCLUSION, I will be closing my account with the credit union first thing Monday morning.
 I don't even care if I am late for work to do it (only a few minutes late since it is in the same building).
 I hope the lady doesn't ask me for the reason why I want to close it because she will get an earful.
 I am so angry with this credit union that I am taking time tonight to post this review on as many websites as I can to deter people from doing business with BCBSNC credit union.
 You are better off going with either a different credit union, or a traditional bank.

 The Texas Ratio is an indicator of how much funds a bank has available compared to the total value of loans considered at risk.
-As of September 30, 2013 Bcbsnc Credit Union had $290,000 in non-current loans and owned real-estate with $1.83 million in equity and loan loss allowances on hand to cover it.
-This gives Bcbsnc Credit Union a Texas Ratio of 15.84% which is above average.
+As of December 31, 2013 Bcbsnc Credit Union had $185,000 in non-current loans and owned real-estate with $1.76 million in equity and loan loss allowances on hand to cover it.
+This gives Bcbsnc Credit Union a Texas Ratio of 10.51% which is excellent.
 Any bank with a Texas Ratio near or greater than 100% is considered at risk.

 |Assets and Liabilities|